Can the IRS File a Return for Me? Yes, but It’s Not Pleasant.

 The IRS uses the information it has (usually information statements about your income, like Forms W-2 and 1099) to file for you.
 But the IRS doesn’t give you any credits or deductions that you might use if you prepared and filed your own return.

-The consequence: You’ll owe the maximum possible taxes and penalties.
+You’ll owe the maximum possible taxes and penalties.

-The solution: Lower your taxes and penalties by filing a correct return, with all your deductions and credits, to replace the return filed by the IRS.
+Lower your taxes and penalties by filing a correct return, with all your deductions and credits, to replace the return filed by the IRS.